MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ExceptionData.md

     1. **hasFullStack** : bool

         Indicates if full exception stack is provided in the exception.
-Stack may be trimmed, such as in the case of StackOverflow exception.
+The stack may be trimmed, such as in the case of a StackOverflow exception.

         Default value: true